-Read the questions below and then watch and observe your child for a day or two before completing the profile.
+Read the questions and the guidance carefully and then watch and observe your child for a day or two before completing the profile.
 You can change or update the profile at any time.

-Your child's name: Date of birth: Date/month /year Age: 1. sensory My child □ Never □ Sometimes ☐ Often (or frequently) responds negatively to unexpected or loud noises, such as motorbike, sirens or dog barking or has trouble functioning if there is a lot of noise around - shows discomfort at bright lights ٥ dislikes hands getting messy, wearing clothes or shoes or being touched or hugged If concerned, go to The Stre If concerned, go to The Stress Reduction Plan Movement and activity My child □ Never □ Sometimes ☐ Often (or frequently) - dislikes movement activities, such as jumping, climbing ٥ ٥ - is always on the go or is constantly moving ٥ ٥ If concerned, go to The Stre ss Reduction Plan 3.
-Fears and anxieties My child □ Never □ Sometimes ☐ Often (or frequently) - is scared or fearful of animals (for example, dogs), or some toys or sounds ٥ becomes very worried or anxious in crowded places ٥ If concerned, go to The St If concerned, go to The Stress Reduction Plan 4.
-Change My child □ Never □ Sometimes ☐ Often (or frequently) becomes distressed wheneve there is a change of activities or place r 🗀 becomes distressed when meeting new people ٥ ٥ If concerned, go to The St ress Reduction Plan 5.
-Behaviour My child □ Never □ Sometimes ☐ Often (or frequently) - has frequent tantrums - behaves aggressively and hurts others ٥ - hurts himself/herself If concerned, go to Building Positive Behaviour and then to the Behaviour Management section.
-6. Talking: Observe what yo My child ur child can say to oth ers to communicate e with them. ☐ Does not say any clear words or only a few (less than 10) words words or only a few (less such as "want food", "go more words 7.
-Understanding: Observe h My child now your child respond ds to what you say to him/her. □ Responds to his name being called and looks at or gives some common □ Can give you two things asked for in the same sentence, for example, □ Can follow a 2-part command, for example "first give me the ball" nd, for example, objects (e.g., keys, shoes) when they are named. "give me the ball and the spoon". and then put the spoor on the table".
-8. Sleeping My child □ Never Sometimes ☐ Often (or frequently) - falls asleep easily ٥ ٥ has trouble falling asleep or wakes up frequently If concerned, go to Helping your child's daily life skills section.
-9. Eating My child □ Never Sometimes ☐ Often (or frequently) - eats well ٥ has trouble chewing and swallowing food - only eats certain types of food d 🗆 If concerned, go to Helpin g your child's daily life skills sed ction.
+Your child's name: Date of update: Date of birth: Date/month/year Age: 1. sensory My child □ Never □ Sometimes ☐ Often (or frequently) responds negatively to unexpected or loud noises, such as motorbike, sirens or dog barking or has trouble functioning if there is a lot of noise around Obsessively looks at or shows discomfort at bright lights dislikes hands getting messy, wearing clothes or shoes or being touched or hugged If concerned, go to The Stress Reduction Plan Movement and activity My child □ Never □ Sometimes ☐ Often (or frequently) dislikes movement activities, such as jumping, climbing is always on the go or is constantly moving If concerned, go to The Stress Reduction Plan Fears and anxietiesMy child □ Never □ Sometimes Often(or frequently) - is scared or fearful of animals (for example, dogs), or some toys or sounds ٥ becomes very worried or anxious in some situations ٥ If concerned, go to The St If concerned, go to The Stress Reduction Plan 4.
+Change My child □ Never □ Sometimes ☐ Often (or frequently) becomes distressed wheneve there is a change of activities or place er 🗀 becomes distressed when meeting new people ٥ ٥ If concerned, go to The St ress Reduction Plan 5.
+Behaviour My child □ Never □ Sometimes ☐ Often (or frequently) - has frequent tantrums behaves aggressively and hurts others - hurts himself/herself ٥ If concerned, go to Building Positive Behaviour and then to the Behaviour Management section.
+6. Talking: Observe what your child can say to others to communicate with them .
+My child ☐ Does not say any clear words or only a few (less than 5) words □ Puts two words together, such as "want food", "go out", "daddy gone." □ Uses sentences of 3 or more words 7.
+Understanding: Observe how your child responds to what you say to him/her.
+My child ☐ Shows no or minimal response to being called by name or asked for ☐ Turns to look when called by name and can give something when asked ☐ Understands simple sentences such as "first give me the spoon and

+comothing consthing for it ra ta aun ta

+something. for it.
+TOT II. then giv daddy". e to cup to

+8. Sleeping My child Sometimes Often(or frequently)

+- falls asleep easily ٥ ٥

+- has trouble falling a asleep ٥ ٥

+- wakes up frequentl ly ۵ ٥

+If concerned, g o to Helpin g your child' s sleeping difficultie es.

+9. Eating My child lever Often (or frequently)

+- eats well 0 ٥

+- has trouble chewin swallowing food g and and 🗀

+- only eats certain types of food 0

+If concerned, g If concerned, go to Helping your child's daily life skills section.

-10. Health: Please write the issues or concerns that are affecting your child's health
+10. Health: Please 10.
+Health: Please tell us of any issues or concerns that are affecting your child's health r child's health

-Problem or concern Has it been checked?
-Is your child receiving help for it?
-Do you need further help with it?
+Problem or concern Has it bee checked? n:n Is your ch receiving need further th it?

-Hearing Yes / No Yes / No Yes / No
+Hearing Yes / No Yes / N Yes / No

-Vision Yes / No Yes / No Yes / No
+Vision Yes / No Yes / No Yes / I Yes / N 0

-Epilepsy Yes / No Yes / No Yes / No
+Epilepsy Yes / No Yes / No Yes / No Yes / N

-Other: Yes / No Yes / No Yes / No
+Other: Yes / No Yes / No Yes / N 0

 Health problems can affect a child's learning and behaviour.
-If concerned, consult a children's doctor.
+If concerned, consult a children's

+doctor.